eXascaleInfolab/bench-vldb20/README.md

 ## Datasets customization

-- All the datasets used in this paper can be found in:  `TestingFramework/bin/Debug/data/`
 - To add a new dataset to the benchmark:
   - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
   - Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newline